He tried to trick a family by asking for bail to free an "arrested" relative, but he chose the wrong victim and ended up in handcuffs.

 A 31-year-old man originally from Naples was arrested in Aci Castello, in the province of Catania, after attempting to defraud a retired Carabinieri officer.

-The story began with a phone call to the former soldier's home number.
-Pretending to be a carabiniere, the scammer said that the victim's daughter had been arrested and asked for bail to be paid to "resolve the situation."
+The case began with a phone call to the former soldier's home number.
+Posing as a Carabinieri officer, the scammer claimed the victim's daughter had been arrested and asked for bail to "resolve the situation."

-Suspicious, the man turned to his colleagues at the local Carabinieri station, who immediately recognized the modus operandi as a telephone scam.
+Suspicious, the man contacted his colleagues at the local Carabinieri station, who immediately recognized the modus operandi as a telephone scam.

 With the help of the military, the victim maintained contact with the scammer, pretending to be willing to pay.
-In the meantime, the Carabinieri organized an operation to unmask the man.
-During the telephone conversations, the former officer feigned concern, negotiated the amount and recorded some snippets of the call, which were then handed over to the investigators.
+Meanwhile, the Carabinieri organized an operation to unmask the man.
+During the phone conversations, the former officer feigned concern, negotiated the amount, and recorded some segments of the call, which were later handed over to investigators.

-The scammer showed up for the appointment in front of the victim's house on board a Fiat 500L, which turned out to have been rented in Pompeii.
+The scammer showed up for the meeting in front of the victim's home in a Fiat 500L, which turned out to be rented in Pompeii.
 The "deposit" requested?
 Two valuable watches.
-As soon as the 31-year-old tried to collect the stolen goods, the carabinieri, stationed nearby, stopped and arrested him.
+As soon as the 31-year-old attempted to collect the stolen goods, the Carabinieri, stationed nearby, stopped and arrested him.

-By order of the preliminary investigations judge, who validated the arrest, the scammer was placed under house arrest at his home in Campania.
-The case is yet another demonstration of how important it is to pay attention to telephone scams, which are increasingly widespread and often aimed at targeting the most vulnerable people.
+By order of the preliminary investigations judge, who confirmed the arrest, the scammer was placed under house arrest at his home in Campania.
+The case is yet another demonstration of the importance of being vigilant against telephone scams, which are increasingly widespread and often targeted at the most vulnerable.